Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 concepts

-scientific sciences with the help of experimental methods
+sciences using experimental methods

 Psychological concepts